Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-Figure \ref{fig:sampling_comparison_IBM} shows the price path of IBM on May, 1st 2015, where estimates of the sampling times $\btau^T$ with $M(T)=26$ for the three sampling schemes CTS, rTTS and rBTS are given in the three panels.
-The figure shows a substantial variation of the sampling times throughout the sampling schemes: While the sampling points are equidistant in time for CTS, we sample more often in the afternoon with rTTS, but more often in the morning with rBTS.
-This empirically observed difference between rTTS and rBTS shows the importance and necessity of a refined price model such as the TTSV model that can separately accommodate the different random intraday patterns of the trading intensity and tick variance.
+It is important to note that Theorem~\ref{thm:EfficientSampling} suggests \emph{idealized} sampling schemes, which are, however, not necessarily feasible due to the discontinuity of the underlying processes in the TTSV model as well as in practice.
+For HTS, this leads to a common ``overshooting'' effect, where the absolute returns are only guaranteed to be larger than $\delta$.
+This overshooting effect is particularly pronounced for small values of $\delta$ and for days with little trading activity; see Figure~\ref{fig:HTS_Overshooting}.
+Although other $\Fil$-adapted schemes---such as sampling whenever the price process crosses an equidistant grid, ignoring repeated crossings of the same grid level---could also homogenize absolute returns, we find their performance similar to HTS and therefore do not pursue them further.

-We continue to investigate the MSE for the specific (theoretical) sampling schemes introduced above.
-The two MSE expressions in Theorem \ref{prop:MSE_tick} can be further simplified under the iBTS and rBTS schemes as
+For HTS, it is unfortunately not possible to fix the number of samples $M$, which is often desirable, as argued above.\footnote{Even with a large number of values for $\delta$ and trial and error, it might be impossible to obtain certain values of $M$ given an observed price path.} Through Theorem~\ref{thm:EfficientSampling}, it is only feasible to fix the expected number of samples $\overline{M}$ by choosing $\delta^2 = \E[\IV(0,T)] \big/ \overline{M}$, at least in the absence of MMN, by ignoring the overshooting effect, and by estimating $\E[\IV(0,T)]$, e.g., by a standard RV estimator based on CTS returns.

-This implies that the iBTS and rBTS schemes respectively make the distribution of the sampled intra-daily returns as homogeneous as possible, which we formalize in the following Corollary that follows directly from Theorem \ref{prop:MSE_tick}, equation \eqref{eqn:HomogenousReturns} and the Cauchy-Schwartz inequality.
+Figure \ref{fig:sampling_comparison_IBM} shows the price path of IBM on May 1, 2015, with estimates of the sampling times $\btau$ with $M=26$ under the four sampling schemes CTS, rTTS, rBTS and HTS, presented in the four panels.
+The figure reveals a substantial variation of the sampling times across the sampling schemes: While the sampling points are equidistant in time for CTS, we sample more often in the afternoon with rTTS, but more often in the morning with rBTS and HTS.
+In particular, the empirically observed difference between rTTS and rBTS highlights the importance and necessity of a refined price model, such as the TTSV model, that can separately accommodate the different intraday patterns of the trading intensity and tick variance.